Glue is known to stick materials together. Instrumentation is known to be sensitive to contamination. Could the two be a succesful match?

 React to this post

-I hope the above gave clarification between two terms will lead to better understanding and less mix-up in your daile flow-business.
+I hope the above gives clarification between two terms.
+Clarification and better understanding lead to less mix-up in your daily flow-business.
 Let me know if further questions or remarks pop up.

 How direct and indirectly measured parameters tell what’s inside your tubes